-(a) a government entity, other than a GOC, as defined under the Public Service Act 2008, section 24; or indictable offence means an offence for which a charge may be laid by indictment or an equivalent process, whether that is the only or an optional way to lay a charge of the offence.
+- (a) a government entity, other than a GOC, as defined under the Public Sector Act 2022, section 276; or - (b) a rail government entity under the Transport Infrastructure Act 1994.

+indictable offence means an offence for which a charge may be laid by indictment or an equivalent process, whether that is the only or an optional way to lay a charge of the offence.